1 Ml of Sugar to Ounces Conversion

 1 milliliter of sugar equals how many ounces?

-0.03 ounce of sugar equals 1 milliliter.
+0.03 ounces of sugar equals 1 milliliter.

 Notes on ingredient measurements